technicallySpeaking/technicallySpeaking.github.io/digressions.md

 ## Robots

-One of the first ambitious things we made with the 3d printer was a 2 wheel robot that could be controlled via a web browser.
+One of the first ambitious things we made with the 3d printer was a two wheel robot that could be controlled via a web browser.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/E665J3E3drg?ecver=1" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen=""></iframe>